 ProfileI am an Associate Professor in the Political Science Department.
 I teach courses in American politics and research methods, including courses on the U.S. Congress and elections.
 My primary expertise is in American political institutions, with a particular focus on the U.S. Congress.
 I am the author of articles appearing in Journal of Politics, Political Research Quarterly, Social Science Quarterly, Political Behavior, Presidential Studies Quarterly, and American Review of Politics.
-I have received two university-wide awards: the Frank A. Burtner Award for Excellence in Advising, as well as the Douglas W. Bradbury Award for outstanding contributions to the Calhoun Honors College.
+I have received two university-wide awards: the Frank A. Burtner Award for Excellence in Advising and the Douglas W. Bradbury Award for outstanding contributions to the Calhoun Honors College.
 In 2013-14, I served as a Congressional Fellow through the American Political Science Association, where I worked on the staff of a United States Senator.

 My research focuses on the interaction between the U.S. Congress and other political institutions (the president, the courts, and the federal bureaucracy).
 I also examine how Congress interacts with the public, including studies of representation and the use of social media.

 Fine, Jeffrey A. and James M. Avery.
 2014.
 “Do Senators Respond to Minority Voters?: Latino Turnout and Representation.”
 Forthcoming at Social Science Quarterly.